Your search results

 • Rooftop Cafes: Many digital nomads split their time between formal coworking spaces and the city’s excellent rooftop cafes in Marrakech, which offer inspiring views alongside decent Wi-Fi.

 Internet speeds in Marrakech have improved dramatically.
-According to Speedtest Global Index data from early 2026, average download speeds in Marrakech reached 45 Mbps, with fiber optic connections available in most modern neighborhoods.
+According to Speedtest Global Index data, average download speeds in Marrakech reached 45 Mbps, with fiber optic connections available in most modern neighborhoods.
 Major providers like Maroc Telecom and Orange offer reliable 4G/5G coverage throughout the city.
+For seamless connectivity on the go, consider using an eSIM for Morocco for instant data access.
+Check the official Marrakech tourism portal for updates on local infrastructure.
+The digital nomad life in Marrakech is further supported by these connectivity options.

 Networking and Community